 Kndia Davis is a graduate of Louisiana State University and Georgia State University.
 Kndia spent the last ten years designing and implementing custom health insurance and benefits administration solutions.
 Joining DS4A/ Empowerment and the Anaplan for All program presented Kndia an opportunity to network, learn more about data science and strengthen technical skills.
-Kndia recently accepted an opportunity to work as an Anaplan Consultant at Spaulding Ridge!
+Kndia eventually accepted an opportunity to work as an Anaplan Consultant at Spaulding Ridge.

 My willingness to teach myself a technological skill, in order to solve a problem or to make things more efficient, began in high school when I learned HTML and Photoshop to design custom MySpace layouts and continued in college while working as a de facto admin assistant, I learned SQL to update the Access database to prevent me from making multiple trips to the same offices because the reporting wasn’t segregated by owner.
 I subsequently began to find the underlying query or data for anything that wasn’t output in a way that I could directly act on and even created a database for an electrical engineer on staff.